This challenge is no longer accepting new submissions.

 - “Shape Up: Support Obesity Prevention Among Teen Girls” submitted by Olufunmilola Abraham

-Please see the Description section for details on Phases 2 and 3.
+Please see the Description section for details on Phases 3.